Passing data to the process

 </ecModelMapping>

-In the example above, the form field with the identifier (model key) telefonKontaktowy will be mapped to the process variable phoneNumber.
-The attribute dataType is left empty – the EximeeBPMS engine usually recognizes the type of a simple variable itself (e.g., string, number) based on the value, but you can use it if it is necessary to explicitly indicate the type.
+In the above example, the form field with the identifier (model key) telefonKontaktowy will be mapped to the process variable phoneNumber.
+The dataType attribute was left empty – the EximeeBPMS engine usually recognizes the type of a simple variable (e.g. string, number) on its own based on the value, but it can be used if an explicit type needs to be specified.

-Note: Adding the mapping in the Data model is not enough – you also need to make sure that the application actually starts the process.
-To this end, in the application definition (the Steps tab in Designer) there should be a Application save point with a component of type EximeeRouter2, pointing to the appropriate BPMN process (parameter Process name = the process definition key).
-Additionally, if we want to assign a Business Key (a unique case/business identifier) to the process, it can be specified in the Router configuration (parameter Application number = e.g., a value from a form field or a generated one) – otherwise, by default it will take the application number as the Business Key.
+Note: Adding a mapping in Data Model is not enough – you must also make sure that the request actually starts the process.
+For this purpose, in the request definition (the Steps tab in Designer) there should be added a Request save point with a component of type EximeeRouter2, pointing to the appropriate BPMN process (parameter Process name = the process definition key).
+Additionally, if we want to assign a Business Key to the process (a unique case/business identifier), it can be specified in the Router configuration (parameter Case number = e.g. a value from a form field or a generated one) – otherwise it will default to using the request number as the Business Key.

-Data synchronization between the application and the process
+Synchronization of data between the request and the process

-Thanks to the data model mapping mechanism, data synchronization between the application and the process happens automatically at communication moments between them.
+Thanks to the data model mapping mechanism, synchronization of data between the request and the process happens automatically at the moments of communication between them.
 A typical integration scenario looks as follows:

-1. Filling in the form by the user: The user enters data in the fields on the application (form) screen.
+1. Filling out the form by the user: The user enters data into the fields on the request screen (form).

-5. Updating variables when closing the User Task: When the user fills in the task form and saves it, the mapping mechanism will work again – this time saving changes from the form model back to the process variables and completing the user task (the process token moves on).
-This ensures the process always has up-to-date data from the latest user actions.
+5. Updating variables when closing the User Task: When the user fills out the task form and saves it, the mapping mechanism works again – this time saving changes from the form model back to the process variables and completing the user task (the process token moves on).
+This ensures that the process always has up-to-date data from the latest user actions.

-6. Process continuation and completion: The BPMN process can go through subsequent stages (e.g., further user tasks, service tasks).
-At the end, when the process is completed, the data collected in the process variables can be saved to target systems, etc., depending on the logic.
+6. Continuation and completion of the process: The BPMN process can go through subsequent stages (e.g. additional user tasks, service tasks).
+At the end, when the process is completed, the data accumulated in the process variables can be saved to target systems, etc., depending on the logic.

-In the above data flow it is crucial to understand that the application’s data model acts as an intermediary between the presentation layer (form) and the process layer (BPMN engine).
-Data flows from the form, through the model (application memory), to the process variables and possibly back again, if subsequent forms are part of the process.
-The user does not have to manually extract or pass these values – the platform’s mechanism does it, provided the mapping and integration are configured correctly.
+In the above data flow, it is crucial to understand that the request data model acts as an intermediary between the presentation layer (the form) and the process layer (the BPMN engine).
+Data flow from the form, through the model (application memory), to the process variables and possibly back again if subsequent forms are part of the process.
+The user does not have to manually extract or pass these values – the platform mechanism does it for them, as long as the mapping and integration are configured correctly.

-Note: For the data transfer mechanism to work, the application’s save point configuration must contain the <variables>section.
+Note: For the data transfer mechanism to work, the request save point configuration must contain a <variables>section.
 EximeeRouter2 uses it to pass variables to the process.
-Even if we do not pass additional variables that condition the flow, the <variables> section should be present (even if empty).
-In the case of data mapping, it most often contains at least an entry for the Business Key.
-If it is missing, the process may not be started or associated with the data correctly.
+Even if we do not pass additional variables determining the flow, the section <variables> should be present (even if empty).
+In the case of data mapping, it usually contains at least an entry for the Business Key.
+If it is missing, the process may not be started correctly or linked to the data.

-Example of a minimal variables section in the application definition (source in the application's The number of page columns can be changed after creating the form by editing its definition.
-In the application edit mode go to the tab, inside <saveActions>):
+Example of a minimal variables section in the request definition (source in the Source tab of the request, inside <saveActions>):

-The above configuration passes to the process the variable businessKey set to the current application number (which ensures a unique association of the process instance with a specific application).
-The value ${formInstanceNumber} is a predefined session variable containing the application number.
+The above configuration passes the variable businessKey to the process, set to the current request number (which ensures a unique association of the process instance with a specific request).
+The value ${formInstanceNumber} is a predefined session variable containing the request number.

-If we want to pass additional variables for synchronization or to resume the process, we can add them here.
+If we want to pass additional variables for synchronization or process resumption, we can add them here.
 For example, by adding:

-we will cause the process to be started or resumed (if it was waiting) using the value nip from the application.
-The EximeeRouter2 mechanism can look up a waiting process instance (e.g., waiting for a message/signal) and move it forward based on matching the variable value.
+we will cause the process to be started or resumed (if it was waiting) using the value nip from the request.
+The EximeeRouter2 mechanism can find a waiting process instance (e.g. waiting for a message/signal) and move it forward based on the variable value match.

-Parameter use-model-mapping – what is it and when to use it?
+Parameter use-model-mapping – what is it and when should it be used?

-use-model-mapping is the name of a special session variable (flag) in the application configuration that enables automatic data mapping between the application’s data model and BPMN process variables.
+use-model-mapping is the name of a special session variable (flag) in the request configuration, which enables automatic data mapping between the request data model and BPMN process variables.
 By default, forms do not pass their data to processes – they operate independently.
-Setting use-model-mapping = true signals to the platform that the given application is integrated with a process and requires transferring data to the process.
+Setting use-model-mapping = true signals to the platform that the given request is integrated with the process and requires data transfer to the process.

 When to use use-model-mapping?
 Always when: